chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/vof.rst

 Surface tension
 ---------------

 When two immiscible fluids are in contact, surface tension tends to deform their interface (also called the free surface) into a shape that ensures a minimal energy state.
-For exemple, it corresponds to the force that drives a droplet into its spherical shape.
+For exemple, it corresponds to the force that drives a droplet into its spherical shape [`3 <https://doi.org/10.1016/0021-9991(92)90240-Y>`_].

 Resolution of the interface motion via the advection equation allows to compute the surface tension term and add its effect in the Navier-Stokes momentum equation.